wingkwong/leetcode-the-hard-way/tutorials/graph-theory/binary-search-tree.md

 1. The left node is smaller (or equal) to the root node.
 2. The right node is greater (or equal) to the root node.
-3. All the node of left subtree(tree left side of root node) are smaller (or equal) to the root node.
+3. All the nodes of left subtree(tree left side of root node) are smaller (or equal) to the root node.
-4. And All the node of right subtree (tree right side of the root node) are greater (or equal) to the root node.
+4. And All the nodes of right subtree (tree right side of the root node) are greater (or equal) to the root node.

 <!-- Diagram of BST -->